Evicencio-05/antique_bookshop/WARP.md

   - LOGIN_REDIRECT_URL='/' and LOGOUT_REDIRECT_URL uses the app's home route

 What to reference from README
-- Setup sequence: create venv → activate → pip install -r requirements.txt
+- Setup sequence: use uv to create the virtualenv and install from pyproject.toml (uv sync)
 - .env keys: SECRET_KEY, DEBUG, ALLOWED_HOSTS, DATABASE_URL (SQLite by default)
-- Migrations then runserver; superuser created with python manage.py createsuperuser
+- Migrations then runserver; superuser created with uv run python manage.py createsuperuser
-- Optional PostgreSQL via docker-compose for local DB
+- Optional PostgreSQL by setting DATABASE_URL

 Notes for future agents
 - No repo-defined linter (e.g., flake8/pylint) is configured; use python manage.py check for framework-level validation
 - Tests rely on Django’s built-in test runner; pytest is not present in requirements
 - Permissions are enforced in views; when extending or adding views, ensure appropriate permission codenames are used

+Tooling defaults (standardized)
+- Shell: bash first.
+On Windows, use Git Bash.
+PowerShell is supported only where explicitly noted.
+- CI (GitHub Actions): ubuntu-latest uses bash by default; uv is installed via curl | sh; commands run with uv run ...
+- Husky: .husky/pre-commit is POSIX sh and calls `uv run pre-commit run --hook-stage pre-commit`; falls back to `pre-commit` if `uv` is unavailable.
+- VS Code: .vscode/settings.json sets terminal.integrated.defaultProfile.windows to "Git Bash"; tasks.json forces bash as the shell for tasks.
+Launch uses the integrated terminal, so it will use Git Bash.